SmartDrift Object

 • sample_size (int, optional) – the size of the sample to build

-• date_compile_auc (str (optional)) – format dd/mm/yyyy use for specify date of compute drift, useful when compute few time drift for different time at the same moment
+• date_compile_auc (date (optional)) – used to specify date of compute drift, useful when compute few time drift for different time at the same moment

 • hyperparameter (dict, optional) – if user want to modify catboost hyperparameter